Colston Bassett Dairy

-After arriving daily from local farms the milk is pasteurised to kill harmful bacteria, then cooled to 30°C before going to the cheese vats.
-Once in the vat, starter and blue mould culture (Penicillium roqueforti) are added, then rennet is added in order to set the milk.
-After setting, the curd is cut up using first vertically bladed knives, and then by horizontally bladed knives until the curd particles are about the size of a haricot bean.
-The curd then settles to the bottom of the vat over the next several hours, and the whey separates to the top.
+After arriving daily from local farms the milk is pasteurised to kill harmful bacteria, then cooled before going into the cheese vats.
+Once in the vat, starter and blue mould culture (Penicillium Roqueforti) are added, then rennet is added in order to set the milk.
+After setting, the curd is cut up.
+The cut curds then settle to the bottom of the vat and the whey separates to the top.
 In the afternoon the whey is drained off, leaving an exposed mat of curd.
 This is then ladled by hand from the vats into curd trays at the side.

 Here it remains until the following morning, when it is milled, salted, mixed thoroughly by hand, and placed into hoops (or cheese moulds).
 The process thus far has taken 24 hours.